ISP: Multi-Layered Garment Draping with Implicit Sewing Patterns: Introduction

 Even though all these methods can realistically drape individual garments over human bodies, none can handle multiple clothing layers, despite being prevalent in everyday dress.
 To address overlapping clothing layers such as those in Fig.~\ref{fig:drape1} while preserving expressivity, we introduce an Implicit Sewing Pattern (ISP), a new representation inspired by the way fashion designers represent clothes.
 As shown in Fig.~\ref{fig:pattern}, a sewing pattern is made of several 2D panels implicitly represented by signed distance functions (SDFs) that model their 2D extent and are conditioned on a latent vector $\bz$, along with information about how to stitch them into a complete garment.
 To each panel is associated a 2D to 3D mapping representing its 3D shape, also conditioned on $\bz$.
 The 2D panels make it easy to detect collisions between surfaces and to prevent interpenetrations.
 In other words, the garment is made of panels whose 2D extent is learned instead of having to be carefully designed by a human and whose 3D shape is expressed in a unified $uv$ space in which a loss designed to prevent interpenetrations can easily be written.

 This combination enables us to model layered garments such as those of Fig.~\ref{fig:drape1} while preserving end-to-end differentiability.
 This lets us drape them realistically over bodies in arbitrary poses, to recover them from images, and to edit them easily.
 Doing all this jointly is something that has not yet been demonstrated in the Computer Vision or Computer Graphics literature.
 Furthermore, most data driven draping methods rely on synthetic data generated with PBS for supervision purposes.
 In contrast, ISPs rely on physics-based self-supervision of~\cite{Santesteban22,Bertiche21b}.
 As a result, at inference time, our approach can handle arbitrary body poses, while only requiring garments draped over bodies in a canonical pose at training time.
-We will release our codes.
+Our code is available at \url{https://github.com/liren2515/ISP}.